Jhagruth/Little-Lemon-iOS-app-login/README.md

 This is the capstone project of iOS development certificate courses by Meta.

-I used Figma for planning the design and, I used Git and GitHub for ensuring workflow.
+In the design planning phase, I utilised Figma.
+To ensure the workflow, I employed Git and GitHub.

-I started with developing the onboarding flow enabling users to create their accounts, then I worked on setting the navigation flow.
-After that, I worked on fetching data from an API and storing it locally on a mobile device using core data so that the user can interact with the application without internet connectivity.
+Initially, I focused on developing the onboarding flow, which allows users to create their accounts.
+Subsequently, I worked on establishing the navigation flow.
+Next, using Core Data, I implemented data fetching from an API and local storage on a mobile device.
+This approach enables users to interact with the application even without internet connectivity.

-I also worked on sorting and filtering the food items, which brought more complexity to the application but made it easier to use for the end users.
+Furthermore, I enhanced the application by implementing sorting and filtering functionalities for food items.
+While this introduced additional complexity, it simplified the user experience.

 ## Wireframe:
 <img src="assets/Wireframe.png" alt="Wireframe" width="500px">